AndreaFalanti/popnas/README.md

 - Equivalent blocks are now excluded from the search space, like in PNAS.
 - Equivalent models (cell with equivalent structure) are now pruned from search, improving pareto front quality.
   Equivalent models could be present multiple times in pareto front before this change, this should improve a bit the diversity of the models trained.
-- Implement saving of best model, so that can be easily trained after POPNAS run for further experiments A script is provided to train the best model.
+- Implement saving of best model, so that can be easily trained after POPNAS run for further experiments.
+  A script is provided to train the best model.
-- Add the input columns to regressor, as now inputs really are from different cells/blocks, unlike original implementation.
+- Add back the input columns features to regressor, as now inputs really are from different cells/blocks, unlike original implementation.
   Therefore, input values have a great influence on actual training time and must be used by regressor for accurate estimations.
 - Fix regressor features bug: dynamic reindexing was nullified by an int cast.
-- CatBoost can now be used as time regressor, instead of aMLLibrary supported regressors.
+- CatBoost can now be used as time regressor, instead or together aMLLibrary supported regressors.
 - Add plotter module, to analyze csv data saved and automatically producing relevant plots and metrics while running the algorithm.
   Add also the plot slideshow script to visualize all produced plots easily in aggregated views.
+- Add predictors hierarchy (see _predictors_ folder).
+Predictor abstract class provides a standardized interface for all regressor methods tested during the work.
+Predictors can be either based on ML or NN techniques, they just need to satisfy the interface to be used during POPNAS algorithm and the additional scripts.
-- Add regressor and controller testing scripts, useful to tune their hyperparameters on data of an already completed run.
+- Add predictors testing scripts, useful to tune their hyperparameters on data of an already completed run (both time and accuracy).
   These scripts are useful to tune the predictors in case their results are not optimal on given dataset.
 - Migrate code to Tensorflow 2.
 - CNN training has been refactored to use Keras model.fit method, instead of using a custom tape gradient method.